Client: Tulsa Agency for Economic Opportunity

 The installation spans approximately 15,000 sq. ft. on the east and north side of the building.
 Pushing the boundaries of what's possible with Augmented Reality in a public space, Sarfati and Skotnes worked closely with Motion Artist Ben Fearnley and tech company Art House to create a fully immersive 360 degree AR experience.

-This Augmented Reality Mural will not only be the world's largest AR mural but will be overtaking Columbus, Ohio’s “The Journey,” also created by Skotnes and Sarfati.
+This Augmented Reality Mural is the world's largest AR mural overtaking Columbus, Ohio’s “The Journey,” also created by Skotnes and Sarfati.